huggingface/blog/hf-bitsandbytes-integration.md

        device='cuda:0')
 ```

-Which is close enough to the original FP16 values!
+Which is quite close to the original FP16 values (2 print outs up)!

 6. Now you can safely infer using your model by making sure your model is on the correct GPU: